christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 So Ezekiel is saying, in plaintext: "Jerusalem, your father is an Aryan dragon-priest from the steppe, and your mother is an Anatolian serpent-queen from the Hittite highlands".
 This is not a Jewish origin story.
 It is an encoded confession that Jerusalem's true founders were the steppe-descended elite of Anatolia.

 The name Israel comes from Isauria.
 In south-central Anatolia, there was a mountainous region called Isauria.
 Its inhabitants were the Isaurians.
 The name Isauria is usually derived from Hittite or Luwian, but let’s decode it  as: Is- = the divine prefix (as in Isis, Isesi, Iesous) and -Ura from city.
-Isaura cognates to "Isa-Ura" (Jesus City).
+Isaura cognates to "Isa-Ura" ("Jesus City", or "City of God").
 Isauria was located in Galatia (Galatia = Galilee from the bible, lingusitically identical).
 The king of this region was Ptolemy XIV Philopator (son of Ptolemy XII Auletes) aka Amyntas Nikator aka Amyntas, King of Galatia, who was Ptolemy XII Auletes of Egypt aka Mark Antony aka King Herod aka Mithridates VI Eupator of Pontus's son under his Mithridates VI Eupator of Pontus alias.
 He was also Jesus ben Fabus (See Chapter: 5.2.2.
 Amyntas Nikator aka Amyntas, King of Galatia)

 This region was populated by the Celts (Galatians) who came to ancient Anatolia and were conquered or allied with the Scythian-led Bosporan/Pontic empire.
 The Galatians adopted the Dragon King's cult (Esus Christos) as a client state.
 So there was a "Celticization" of the Jewish religion as a secondary syncretism.